About forage rainfall

 If you get rainfall when you are hoping to harvest, you may have lower quality hay.
 Or if you have to wait to harvest you will lose nutritional quality due to over-maturity.
 If this happens, your claim payment will help offset additional costs or losses due to rainfall.

-You can apply for one or both options.
+You can apply for 1 or both options.
 Total claims for both options cannot exceed the chosen insured value of the forage grown.

 What Production Insurance offers